dynamsoft-docs/code-parser-docs/release-notes/index.md

 * Driver license with magnetic stripes

     The PDF417 barcodes on driver licenses with magnetic stripes, which follow the AAMVA Magnetic Stripe standard, are capable to get parsed.
-Such as a combined BC Driver's License and Services Card（with a Magnetic Stripe on it）.
+Such as a combined BC Driver's License and Services Card (with a Magnetic Stripe on it).

 * Aadhaar Card in India